-7 CONCLUSION
+7. CONCLUSION

 In this paper, we addressed and solved the robustness and allocation problem for the classes {RC, SI, SSI} and {RC, SI} corresponding to the isolation levels employed in Postgres and Oracle, respectively.
-As discussed in Section 6.3, these results can be used as a stepping stone for corresponding results on the level of transaction templates and transaction programs, respectively, thereby laying the groundwork for automating isolation level allocation within existing databases that support multiversion concurrency control.
+These results can be used as a stepping stone for corresponding results on the level of transaction programs, thereby laying the groundwork for automating isolation level allocation within existing databases that support multiversion concurrency control.